1. Whale Watching in Hermanus

 Recommended for kids aged 10 years and older (younger children are allowed if accompanied by an adult and conditions are correct).

 A family activity to go off the beaten track and watch penguins in their natural environment.
 Hop aboard a sea kayak in Simon’s Town and paddle past the historic naval harbour where you will be met by a lively colony of African penguins.
 Away from the crowded shore, you will observe them in their natural habitat.
 In the event that the ocean is calm, you can possibly stop on a beach for a swim and get even closer to the penguins standing on the rocks nearby.

 Your specialist guide and his knowledge about the African penguins get you in total immersion within their environment, mixing adventure and education perfectly for the whole family.

 Recommended for kids aged 5 years and older.

-To accompany your family, two specialist guides will make this adrenaline inducing adventure accessible for the youngest and their knowledge about this place will give an educational aspect to this experience.
+To accompany your family, two specialist guides will make this adventure accessible for the youngest and their knowledge about this place will give an educational aspect to this experience.
 Once your heartbeat has slowed back to normal, you can enjoy some wine tastings in the boutique wineries around the area of Elgin, well known for its cool climate wines.

 Getting to the departure of the zipline involves a short walk along a mountain trail so don’t forget to bring comfortable walking shoes.
 In addition, even in the sunniest days, the climate can get chilly at the peaks of the mountains so warm clothes are highly recommended.